 The popular tourist attractions in Beijing are definitely crowd pleasers, but when you discover your own favourite spots in town, it’s all so much more characteristic.

 You won’t be able to get through this list of reasons why you should be moving to Beijing without considering it a possibility – why else would you be here?

 Check out everything you need to know before you move to China, find out what it’s actually like as an ESL teacher in Beijing and take a look at how to find the perfect apartment in China!

 You Can Easily Earn A High Salary When Moving To Beijing

 It may sound materialistic, but you’ll need money wherever you live, and why should you not want a lot of it!?
 There are jobs for ex-pats that don’t involve teaching, but you’re more likely to need to be fluent in Mandarin or have expertise in a particular field for those.

 If you’re looking for a job that pays well despite requiring low hours, then teaching English is for you.
 You can earn 17,000RMB per month only teaching around 18 hours per week – that’s £1900 or $2700!!

 Add to that any private teaching you might want to do and you will be able to save so much for the future, whether that’s for when you settle down or for travelling the next five years!

 The Cost of Living is Low

-What’s the point of earning all of that money if it costs the earth when you spend it?
-Unlike other great cities like London, New York or Sydney, Beijing has a very low cost of living.
+What’s the point of planning to move abroad to earn all of that money if it costs the earth when you spend it?
+Unlike other great cities like London, New York or Sydney, the cost of living in Beijing is very low.